-- Data visualization: Easy-to-digest visuals that help business leaders understand company performance without sifting through immense amounts of business data
+- Data visualization: Easy-to-digest dashboards that help business leaders understand company performance without sifting through immense amounts of business data

 - Budgeting: Company-wide and department-level financial targets to guide the business each month

-- Pricing analysis: Determine the optimal price for products based on competitor prices, cost of manufacturing, customer purchasing power and more.
+- Pricing analysis: The optimal price for products based on competitor prices, cost of manufacturing, customer purchasing power and more

 When Your Company Needs a Financial Analyst